ika-rwth-aachen/mqtt_client/README.md

 The *mqtt_client* is best configured with a ROS parameter *yaml* file.
 The configuration shown below (also see [`params.yaml`](launch/params.yaml)) allows an exchange of messages as follows:

-- ROS messages received locally on topic `/ping` are sent to the broker on MQTT topic `pingpong`
+- ROS messages received locally on ROS topic `/ping` are sent to the broker on MQTT topic `pingpong`;
-- MQTT messages received from the broker on MQTT topic `pingpong` are published locally on ROS topic `/pong`
+- MQTT messages received from the broker on MQTT topic `pingpong` are published locally on ROS topic `/pong`;
+- MQTT messages received sent by other non-ROS clients and received from the broker on MQTT topic `primitive` are published locally as primitive ROS messages (`bool`, `int`, `float`, `string`) on ROS topic `/primitive`.

 ```yaml
 broker: